SEN & Disability

 SENCO & learning support tutor

 The SENCO is a qualified teacher who holds a National Award for Special Educational Needs and is a qualified Level 7 Access Arrangements Assessor.
-He is assisted by an administrator, who is a qualified Higher Level Teaching Assistant, has an Award in Proficiency in Access Arrangement Co-ordination and is trained by relevant medical professionals in personal care, including moving and handling, for pupils with more complex needs.
-She also has had training on Autism spectrum disorders.
+He is assisted by an administrator, who is a qualified Higher Level Teaching Assistant, has an Award in Proficiency in Access Arrangement Co-ordination.

 Involvement of pupils and parents

-All parents of pupils are invited to discuss the progress of their daughter at parents’ evenings and they will also receive a written report every year.
-In addition, parents and families of pupils with SEND can discuss their daughter’s progress with a key member of staff in addition to the normal opportunities.
+All parents of pupils are invited to discuss the progress of their student at parents' evenings.
+In addition, parents and families of pupils with SEND can discuss their student's progress with a key member of staff in addition to the normal opportunities.

-Students are encouraged to attend meetings about themselves including Support Plan review meetings and Parents’ Evenings.
-Students are invited to review their support plan with a member of the SEND team twice a year.
-Support plans will always be available for parents to see – a copy is initially sent when a student is entered onto the SEND register.
+Students are encouraged to attend meetings about themselves including Support Plan review meetings and Parents' Evenings.
+Students are invited to review their support plan annually.
+Support plans will always be available for parents to see - a copy is initially sent when a student is entered onto the SEND register.
 Parents can attend review meetings by arrangement; they are encouraged to do so for more complex cases or for those pupils who hold an Education and Health Care plan.

 How will the school prepare and support my child to transfer to a new setting/school/college?